wimdecorte/fms-assisted-install/README.md

 - **Windows**: Assisted Install.txt and Setup.exe must be in the Files folder during installation
 - **macOS**: Assisted Install.txt must be in the same folder as the FileMaker Server installer application during installation
-- **Linux**: Assisted Install.txt must be in the same folder as the FileMaker Server DEB installer during installation
+- **Linux**: Assisted Install.txt must be in the same folder as the FileMaker Server DEB installer during installation, and the FM_ASSISTED_INSTALL variable must contain the full path to that folder.

 **Note**: The Assisted Install.txt file is cross-platform compatible.
 The same file can be used for installing on Windows, macOS, and Linux systems.